 - Insert DVD into player.
 DVD will begin to 'load' automatically.
+TV screen will typically show "READING" or "LOADING."

+- DVD may load directly to main title/

+menu screen or it may begin to play

+previews.
+You may be able to skip

+previews if desired by pressing the

+'NEXT' button until you see the main menu

+screen.

-TV screen will typically show "READING" or "LOADING." - The DVD may load directly to the main title/menu screen or it may begin to play previews.
-You may be able to skip previews if desired by pressing the 'Next' button until you see the main menu screen. - When the main menu screen appears, use the arrow buttons on the remote to select the desired entry or press the ENTER or PLAY buttons on the remote (or 'Play' button on DVD player) to begin playing the feature.
+- When main menu screen appears, use arrow buttons on remote to select desired entry or press ENTER or PLAY buttons on remote (or 'Play' button on DVD player) to begin playing feature.

-Volume is adjusted with the DVD remote.
+• Volume is adjusted with remote (or volume buttons on DVD player).

-TV Sound through Theater Speakers
+TV Sound through Home Theater Speakers

-When watching TV programs (broadcast, cable or satellite), the TV normally plays sound through its own built-in stereo speakers.
-To connect TV sound output to home theater speakers for a richer sound quality, follow these steps:
+When watching TV programs alone, the TV normally plays sound through its own built-in stereo speakers.
+If you wish to connect TV stereo sound output to the home theater speakers for a richer sound quality, follow these steps:

-- Follow DVD Home Theater steps for TV input setup. - Turn the TV and DVD player On. - Select the TV channel you wish to watch. - Press FUNCTION button on DVD player or remote to set DVD player to "AV IN." - Use the TV Menu button to set TV audio output to 'Variable Audio Output.'
-(See TV owner's manual for instructions.)
-This will route TV stereo sound output through the home theater system. - Select TV channels and adjust volume with remote for either the TV or DVD.
+- Follow DVD Home Theater steps for power and TV input setup. - Turn TV and DVD player On. - Press FUNCTION button on DVD player or remote to set DVD player to "AV IN." - Use TV Menu button to set TV audio output to 'Variable Audio Output.'
+(See TV owner's manual.)
+This routes TV stereo sound output through home theater system.

+Select TV channels and adjust volume with remote for either the TV or DVD.